adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

     - `path` : The absolute path to the existing parent pom file.
     - `artifactId` : The `artifactId` to be set for the parent pom.
     - `appTitle` : The application title to be set for the parent pom.
+    - `version` : The version to be set for the parent pom.
 -   `all` : Add the required information for `all` package
     - `artifactId` : The prefix that is to be used to set the artifactId for the `all` package.
     - `appTitle` : The application title.
+    - `version` : The version to be set for the all pom.
 -   `projects` : Add the required information about all the projects you want to restructure.
     (NOTE : Expects an array of project details objects.)
     -   `projectPath` : The absolute path to the project folder.